dance2die/sung.codes/content/blog/2018/about-lazy-loading-ant-design-components-overriding-custom-css/index.md

 <a href="https://gist.github.com/dance2die/81217485264ccab442ad58026f245433">View this gist on GitHub</a>

-And "\*Step" components (for Wizard) were lazily imported as shown below.
+And "Step" components (for Wizard) were lazily imported as shown below.

 <script src="https://gist.github.com/dance2die/ea0b127fd9a13a274f70b6a8b9afe952.js"></script>